fluxcd/helm-operator/docs/helmrelease-guide/reconciliation-and-upgrades.md

 1. The result of a dry-run upgrade for the `HelmRelease` differs from the latest release in the Helm storage.

-> **Note:** Mutations to live cluster-state are not detected and thus not
+!!! note
-> reverted.
+         Mutations to live cluster-state are not detected and thus not reverted.
 This will however be added in the foreseeable future.

 ## The antecedent annotation